 If nothing of mentioned above helped you and your Android still won’t connect to your wireless netwrok, please, read the additional information below.

-And extra tips and rare reasons of ‘Saved, Secured’ issue
+Extra tips and rare reasons of ‘Saved, Secured’ issue

 It is possible that your router is too old to work with your new and modern smartphone (or tablet).
 First of all try to upgrade its firmware.
 If it does not fix the problem try to replace the router with a newer one.